 Guidelines for Implementation

 All members of the research community need to know who has the rights to the research data that they disseminate or use.
 More specifically, both research data producers and users should know their rights and responsibilities under pertinent laws and policies, and participate through their proxy institutions in the legislative or policy processes related to data sharing principles and legal interoperability.
 This is especially true in the emerging public data environment that is often referred to as “open data.”
-This environment can only be made to foster scientific progress effectively if data providers make their data available and usable to others within the rules, and if data users take advantage of the data that are made lawfully accessible and usable.
+This online environment can only be made to foster scientific progress effectively if data providers make their data available and usable to others within the rules, and if data users take advantage of the data that are made lawfully accessible and usable.

-This Principle is therefore directed at every person in the research process who has some role and responsibility to access, use, share, or combine research data.
+This Principle is therefore directed at every person in the research process who has some role and responsibility to access, use, share, produce, or combine research data.

 [ ] Guideline 2A.
 Research data providers need to know who or what institution has the rights to the data before they are disseminated to others.

+Establishing the holder of rights in a research dataset is important because all downstream decisions on making the dataset available for reuse are dependent on knowing who has the right to decide what the terms and conditions are.
+Research data that are to be made available to third parties should therefore always include a statement on the rights, if any.

-A provider or disseminator of research data in many cases is not the same entity as the holder of rights in those data.
-Moreover, the rights holder of a dataset is not necessarily synonymous with its original producer.
+Moreover, a provider or disseminator of research data in many cases may not be the same entity as the holder of rights in those data.
+The rights holder of a dataset also is not necessarily synonymous with its original producer.